elleggert/discogs_wantlist_updater/README.md

 # discogs_wantlist_updater

-Small Automation Program automatically adding music from your Itunes Library into your Discogs Wantlist to facilitate Record Shopping Online.
+Small Automation Program automatically adding music from your Itunes Library into your Discogs Wantlist to facilitate Online Record Shopping on Discogs.

 Program parses the Library exported as XML, extracts information on artists and title and gets the users current wantlist.